d11e9/ethos/README.md

 ##Server

 The webkit instance also instantiates a nodejs server which is used for serving Ethos interface pages, like the homescreen etc.

+##ÐApps

+Ethos is itself a ÐApp served by the server above, which allows you in add ÐApps of your own or from other source, like the internet.
+The Ethos browser comes with a few stalwarts, defaults, and examples.
+Which can be found in the `./dapps` folder.

 ###DNS